boo1ean/NordCms/README.md

 ##Setup

-Unzip the extension to e.g. protected/modules/cms and add the following to your application configuration:
+Unzip the extension under protected/modules/cms and add the following to your application configuration:

 ~~~
 [php]